The idea behind call tracking is simple: track which ads, sources, and keywords generate phone calls and your conversion rate.

 2) Medium – GA will always show “Convirza” as the medium.
 This cannot be changed with a different filter.
 The Medium will always say ‘Convirza.’

 3) Campaign – This shows the name of the Group, or Organizational Unit, that the provisioned tracking number belongs to within Convirza.
-So, if the provisioned route is called ‘Google PPC – Keyword ‘xx’’, than the Group would perhaps be ‘Google AdWords.’
+So, if the provisioned route is called ‘Google PPC – Keyword ‘xx’’, than the Group would perhaps be ‘Google Ads.’
 The Group could obviously contain an unlimited number of provisioned routes.

 Yes.
 Marketers use call tracking to determine which keywords produce calls.
 Marketers use keyword call tracking to determine a true ROI for their PPC and SEO efforts.
 (In fact, most of our call tracking clients use call tracking for PPC).

-This is done by setting up a feature called Dynamic Number Insertion (DNI).
+This is done by setting up a feature called dynamic number insertion (DNI).
 DNI works by displaying a unique phone number for each visitor session, or referring URL.
 In other words, an organic visitor from Google would see a different phone number than someone that clicked through from a PPC ad.

 If you have even a minimal level of PPC spend, using call tracking is critical.

 Any phone number from Convirza can appear, with specific keyword data, campaign data, and caller data, within GA.
 This is done via Pixelfire method.

 This allows you to determine if more calls are happening because people are finding you through Google SEO or PPC?
 Did that LinkedIn campaign produce any sales?
 What about that email blast?